Faithy02/Computer-User-Relationship/README.md

 # Computer-User-Relationship
-Basically how behind the scenes the computer receives a user's input and how it processes it in the background using code to produce the relavant output
+Basically the behind the scenes of how a computer interfaces with a user's input and how it processes it in the background using code to produce the relavant output